Dual Diagnosis Treatment Centers in Georgia

 Black Bear Treatment Center Llc Dba Black Bear Lodge - Sautee Nacoochee, GA

-Black Bear Treatment Center Llc Dba Black Bear Lodge is a dual diagnosis treatment center in Sautee Nacoochee, Georgia that offers treatment for alcohol or drug addiction and mental health disorders that include post-traumatic stress disorder as well as anorexia.
+Black Bear Treatment Center Llc Dba Black Bear Lodge is a dual diagnosis treatment center in Sautee Nacoochee, Georgia that offers treatment services for drug and alcohol addiction and mental health disorders that include depression as well as antisocial personality disorder.

 Address: 310 Black Bear Ridge, Sautee Nacoochee, GA 30571 in White County